The Essential Guide to Omega-3s: Why DHA is the Ultimate Brain-Boosting Nutrient

 The American Heart Association says that we should eat two or more servings (3.5 oz.) of fatty fish like salmon, sardines, etc. This is in order to support cardiovascular health.
 However, a dietary survey of shows that most Americans eat half that amount or less.

-More can be even more beneficial if you are deficient “Supplemental intakes of EPA and DHA combined at doses up to 5 g/day… do not raise safety concerns for adults.”
+And it’s hard to get too much.
+A report requested by the European Commission found that “supplemental intakes of EPA and DHA combined at doses up to 5 g/day… do not raise safety concerns for adults.”
 CITE

 Since my severe TBI, I needed to support and protect the brain.
 So I research like my life depended on it… because it did.
 In my research, DHA (docosahexaenoic acid) is THE most powerful nutrient I have found to protect the brain from neurological damage and degeneration.
 It is also the most powerful nutrient for aiding in the restoration of brain function after neurological injury.
 This is why I have searched far and wide for the best supplements.
 By comparison, a concentrated DHA in monoglyceride form is what I have found to be the cream of the crop!